Dec 29, 2017

 We don't do breaking news.
 We do breaking knowledge.

 It's hard to believe Films For Action has been around since 2006.
-From our early years focusing on local film screenings in Lawrence, Kansas to our more recent years, focusing on raising awareness globally via our website and social media, our mission has been to provide a DIY alternative to the corporate mass media, which censors, sanitizes, attacks and ignores the diverse voices of humanity in favor of a narrow spectrum of elite, faux left-right consensus that favors the status quo and puts the interests of profit over people and planet.
+From our early years focusing on local film screenings in Lawrence, Kansas to our more recent years, focusing on raising awareness globally via our website and social media, our mission has been to provide a DIY alternative to the corporate mass media, which censors, sanitizes, attacks and ignores the diverse voices of humanity in favor of a narrow spectrum of elite consensus that puts the interests of profit over people and planet.

 The mass media claims to be neutral and strives to be objective, but it has always been anything but.
 This problem has been extensively documented.
 Chris Hedges called it "The Disease of Objectivity."
 Noam Chomsky is famous for outlining "the propaganda model of news."
 Meanwhile, FOX News is famous for claiming they're "fair and balanced" - a line of propaganda so transparent it's been mocked for years.
 But the deeper truth is that all media has some form of bias.
 The major news networks and newspapers of the old media - ABC, CNN, MSNBC, CBS, the Washington Post, and the New York Times, to name a few, all mask their bias for elite perspectives (both corporate and state) behind a guise of "objectivity."
 To present oneself as unbiased, while having bias is, of course, one of the hallmarks of any good, persuasive propaganda.